BrianBache/test/README.md

 1. Public is selected by default.
 Select __Add README file__ and click __Create Repository__ button.
 1. You will be taken to the page showing your new repo.
 Click __Settings__ and scroll down to __GitHub Pages__.
 1. Click the __None Button__ and choose __Main__, then click save.
+1. Scroll back down to __GitHub Pages__ and copy the link to your new repo page.